INMEGEN/conservationLandscape/AMOS_instalation.md

 ### Shell csh

 Mummer is an AMOS dependency.
 Mummer depends on the csh shell.
 However csh was replaced by tcsh.
-So you should install tcsh shhell and do a symbolic link from tcsh to csh
+So you should install tcsh shell and do a symbolic link from tcsh to csh

 ````
 ln -s tsch csh